- INVENTORY UPDATES, SALES & SPECIALS!!

 3) SECOND FEEDING: Feed again by placing new chow strips into the gaps next to the old chow strips and allow to feed for 3 - 5 days, while the worms grow to approx. 1 inch long.
 The old strips can be removed as the worms crawl on top of the new strips to feed.
 (NOTE: petri dish lid should remain on petri dish continuously.)

 5) CLEANING: Many customers have reported that the more the worms are handled and their containers cleaned, the more they experience a die-off.
 It is not necessary to clean the worms containers (until they get large) AS LONG AS the old Chow is allowed to dry-out thoroughly before each new feeding.
 Old damp chow is a breeding ground for mold and other problems, dry chow is not.
+To help keep your worms clean you can occasionally put mesh down on top of the worms and feed by placing food on top of mesh, worms will crawl up through mesh to feed and you can lift worms up with mesh to lift up off of the old waste and silk.
+(Mesh may be found at Lowe's or similar type store sold in rolls as plastic gutter guard.)

 6) Continue to feed until the worms reach the desired size.
 (We recommend feeding them to your animals before they reach full size because they tend to become more fragile and die easier as they approach full size.)
 Under ideal conditions (78 to 85 degrees and allowed to feed nearly continuously) they can reach 1 inch in length in about 12 days, and 3 inches in under 30 days.
 The worms can begin to spin cocoons at 28 days old when they are between 2 1/2 and 3 inches long (usually takes 2 to 3 days to complete cocoon).
 The moths usually emerge in 2 to 3 weeks and they do not eat or fly.
 They will usually mate and lay eggs and die within a week.
 Fertile eggs turn from yellow to gray in a week or so, and if they don't hatch within 3 weeks, they usually will not hatch until the following year.

 MOLD: Mold develops from high temperatures and high humidity.
 If the worms are covered too long, mold can develop and may kill the worms.
 If mold develops, grate about 1/2 inch of chow all over the worms with a cheese grater.
 Several hours later, as the worms crawl to the top of the new chow pile you can peel and lift them off the moldy chow and place them into a new container.
+You can remove worms from mold underneath by putting mesh down on top of the worms and feed by placing food on top of mesh, worms will crawl up through mesh to feed and you can lift worms up with mesh to lift up off of the old waste and silk.
+(Mesh may be found at Lowe's or similar type store sold in rolls as plastic gutter guard.)

 NOTE: If you plan on using mulberry leaves to feed your silkworms, remember that when they first hatch their jaws are so tiny and weak that they can only eat the smallest (1/2 to 1 inch long) new tender growth mulberry leaves.
 When they hatch, place one or two mulberry leaves into the petri dish until they are completely consumed (and repeat at least twice per day).
 Remember they do not easily convert to eating Silkworm Chow once they taste fresh mulberry leaves.
 Please let us know if you are not successful hatching and raising your worms...we may be able to help you figure out what went wrong.